 It’s important to remember that an opened, unused package of bacon should be carefully wrapped before being placed back in the fridge.
 We recommend using a resealable plastic bag, aluminum foil or plastic wrap.
 If you don’t use your cooked or uncooked bacon within these timeframes, you always have the option of freezing it in an airtight container.

-How to dethaw your bacon
+How to thaw your bacon

 - Cold water: Place your food in a leak-proof package and submerge it in cold tap water, changing the water every 30 minutes.
 A one-pound package of bacon may thaw in an hour or less.